ThimotheeT/ThimotheeT/README.md

 - 👀 I’m interested in software development, arts and tattoo
 - 🌱 I’m currently learning at ADA Tech School
 - 💞️ I'm looking for an internship
-- 📫 You can contact me by LinkedIn : [Thimothée Terrassier](https://www.linkedin.com/in/thimoth%C3%A9e-terrassier-a8a032274/)
+- 📫 You can contact me by LinkedIn: [Thimothée Terrassier](https://www.linkedin.com/in/thimoth%C3%A9e-terrassier-a8a032274/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I lived in the Asian jungle a few years ago and now I cry when I no longer have wifi